Bubble formation in active binary mixture model: Introduction

 Compared to equilibrium phase separation, persistent formation of dilute-phase bubbles within the dense phase is a unique feature of active phase separation~\cite{Tjhung2018, Caballero2018, Singh2019, Shi2020, Caporusso2020, Nakano2024, Fausti2024}.
+In particular, AMB+ includes two kinds of nonequilibrium terms that reflect effects of activity: the $\lambda$ term, which defines a local chemical potential, and the $\zeta$ term, which controls a nonlocal chemical potential~\cite{Tjhung2018}.
 A mean-field analysis of AMB+ has suggested that the $\lambda$ and $\zeta$ terms, which break time-reversal symmetry and the symmetry between the dense and dilute phases, are crucial for bubble formation~\cite{Tjhung2018}.
 Bubbles qualitatively change the phase behavior in large systems, leading to bubbly phase separation~\cite{Tjhung2018, Fausti2024} or microphase separation~\cite{Tjhung2018, Shi2020} instead of macroscopic phase separation, which is typically observed in equilibrium~\cite{Rubinstein2003}.
 Despite the significance of bubbles in active phase separation, it is still unclear what parameters can systematically control bubble formation in active particle models, except for a few numerical examples~\cite{Caporusso2020}.
 In addition, large-scale and long-time simulations are required to investigate the properties of bubbles in typical particle models~\cite{Shi2020}.

-Bubbles have also been suspected to affect the critical behavior of active phase separation~\cite{Caballero2018, Shi2020, Speck2022, Cates2024}, which may~\cite{Partridge2019, Maggi2021, Gnan2022, Jiechao2025} or may not~\cite{Siebert2018, Dittrich2021} belong to the Ising universality class, i.e., the universality class for equilibrium phase separation~\cite{Kadanoff1967}.
+Bubbles have also been suspected to affect the critical behavior of active phase separation~\cite{Caballero2018, Shi2020, Speck2022, Cates2024}, which may~\cite{Partridge2019, Maggi2021, Gnan2022} or may not~\cite{Siebert2018, Dittrich2021} belong to the Ising universality class, i.e., the universality class for equilibrium phase separation~\cite{Kadanoff1967}, potentially depending on dimensionality~\cite{Omar2021prl, Feng2025}.
 To address this question using active particle models, investigation of critical phenomena under the suppression of bubbles would provide a useful baseline; in the regime with negligible effects of bubbles, the Ising universality is expected to appear, according to renormalization group analyses of coarse-grained models~\cite{Caballero2018, Partridge2019}.
 More generally, by highlighting critical phenomena, active matter systems can be systematically connected to nonequilibrium models in other disciplines, such as socioeconomic systems~\cite{Zakine2024}.